 The Justice Administrative Commission (JAC), created in 1965, provides

-administrative services on behalf of 49 judicial related offices.
+administrative services on behalf of 49 judicial related offices (JROs).

 Guardian ad Litem Program.
 Services provided are primarily in the areas of accounting, budget, financial services, and human resources.
-While the JAC administratively serves these offices, the JAC does not supervise, direct, or control the offices it serves.
+While the JAC administratively serves these JROs, the JAC does not supervise, direct, or control the JROs it serves.

 The JAC also provides compliance and financial review of billings for services

-provided by private court-appointed attorneys representing indigent citizens and associated due process vendors.
+provided by private court-appointed attorneys representing indigent persons and associated due process vendors.